cositools/cosi-data-challenges/README.md

 where var = x/pivot
 ```

-The assumed parameters are:
+The assumed parameters for 1RXS are:
 * alpha = 1.637
 * beta = 0.261
 * norm = 1.68e-6 ph/cm2/s/keV
 * pivot = 143.276 keV

+The assumed parameters for the generic magnetar are:
+* alpha = 1.637
+* beta = 0.261 x 2
+* norm = 1.68e-6 ph/cm2/s/keV
+* pivot = 143.276 keV

-The polarization is assumed energy independent in the COSI band with a phase-integrated polarization degree of 80% (PA=30 deg).
+The polarization is assumed energy independent in the COSI band with a phase-integrated polarization degree of 80% (PA=30 deg) for 1RXS and 40% (PA=75 deg) for the genaric magnetar.

-The Lightcurve is periodic with the following parameters:
+The Lightcurves for both 1RXS and the genearic magnetar are periodic with the following parameters:
 * Period: P = 11.00502461 s
 * Period derivative: Pdot = 1.95E-11 s/s
 * Pulsed Fraction: PF = 0.5